-All MetricFMRI models were trained on a single V100 GPU card, with 16GB memory.
+all MetricFMRI models were trained by using a single V100 GPU card, with 16GB memory.
 As we used a window size of w = 30, each sequence contained 30 fMRI frames.
-On our hardware, the propagation of a triplet of sequences (anchor, positive, and negative) reached the maximal GPU memory usage and did not allow us to train with a larger batch size.
+On our hardware, the propagation of three such sequences (anchor, positive, and negative), reached the maximal GPU memory usage and did not allow us to train with a larger batch size.
 Therefore, in this study, we did not experiment with hard mining, which was found beneficial in other metric learning approaches, and we leave this experiment to future research.